-Opening Up To Dr. YOU
+Opening up to Dr. YOU

 Remember, the only person who can keep YOU the healthiest is YOU!

-DISCLAIMER: Dr. YOU aims to bring you the latest evidence-based science, and our content is for informational purposes only.
+DISCLAIMER: Dr. YOU aims to bring you the latest, evidence-based science, and our content is for informational purposes only.
 The content is not medical advice or guarantee of an outcome.
 You should always consult a doctor or qualified healthcare professional if you need further clarification and before making any changes to your treatment plans and lifestyle, or that of others.

 Dr. YOU is a one-stop platform to address the health information needs of health consumers.
-Our goal is to arm people with the information necessary to make meaningful decisions regarding their health and nudge behavior change.
+Our goal is to arm people with the information necessary to make meaningful decisions regarding their health and nudge behaviour change.

 With our combined experience of two decades in research and healthcare, we built the Dr. YOU platform around the WHO-endorsed “Best Buy” intervention design for preventing and managing chronic diseases.